jembsd/wikijs/02-enumeration/service-enumeration.md

 ### DNS Bruteforce Enumeration

-Uses a dictionary to perform a bruteforce attack to enumerate hostnames and subdomains available under a given domain
+Uses a dictionary to perform a brute force attack to enumerate hostnames and subdomains available under a given domain

     use auxiliary/gather/dns_bruteforce